This chapter explains how to download and set up Tarantool Enterprise and run a sample application provided with it.

 The recommended system requirements for running Tarantool Enterprise are as follows.

-Tarantool Enterprise supports Red Hat Enterprise Linux 7 and CentOS 7 as host operating systems.
+As host operating systems, Tarantool Enterprise supports Red Hat Enterprise Linux and CentOS versions 7.5 and higher.

 Tarantool Enterprise can run on other

 systemd-based Linux distributions but it is not tested on them and may not work as expected.

 glibc2.17-260.el7_6.6 and higher is required.
 Take care to check and update, if needed: